Genovese basil is the most common variety of basil grown by both commercial and home microgreen growers.

 How to Grow Basil Microgreens

-Basil seeds are mucilaginous, this means that when the seeds get wet, a gel-like substance called mucilage forms.
+Basil seeds are mucilaginous; this means that when the seeds get wet, a gel-like substance called mucilage forms.
 You can read more about mucilaginous seeds by clicking this link.

-Genovese basil tastes very similar to the mature herb, they're more tender and have a sweeter fragrance.
+Genovese basil tastes very similar to the mature herb; they’re more tender and have a sweeter fragrance.
 They also provide a ton of flavor to food.

 Ten Easy Steps